Help Iraqis to recover

-£70 provide a food parcel to a family in Iraq for a month.
+£70 provide a family in Iraq with nutritious iftars for a month.

-£150 safe spaces for vulnerable women and girls
+£150 - Provide a safe space for 5 vulnerable women and girls in Iraq this Ramadan.

 Across Iraq, 6.7 million people need humanitarian help.
 After years of violence, around 1.5 million people are displaced within the country, and displaced families are struggling to cope with the collapse of living standards, access to basic necessities, like food and healthcare.